ag-rodriguez/Penetration-Testing-Playbook/readme.md

 # OSINT/Reconnaisance

 ## BBOT
 BBOT is one of my favorite tools for external network pentests.
 It's multipurpose and pretty comprehensive.
-When properly configured, you can uncover a wealth of information.
-Just be mindful that since the target is a domain, the tool may actively interact with hosts that are out of scope.
+Just be mindful that since the target is a domain, the tool may actively interact with hosts that are out of scope or perform disruptive things.

-What you can do is eithe specify targets directly on the command line or load from a file (scope):
+What you can do is either specify targets directly on the command line or load from a file (scope):

 ```bash
 bbot -t targets.txt